Bergbauer22/Robot/README.md

 Robot
 </h1>

-This Mod adds the Robot Tower into the game
+This Mod adds the Robot Tower into the game.
+The Robot Tower have 15 unique Upgrades + 1 Paragon Upgrade.
+I personally recommend playing this mod on the Steam version.
+If using the Epic Games version, it should be played without any other mods except for the Mod Helper Mods.

 [![Requires BTD6 Mod Helper](https://raw.githubusercontent.com/gurrenm3/BTD-Mod-Helper/master/banner.png)](https://github.com/gurrenm3/BTD-Mod-Helper#readme)